 Waterbeach and Landbeach Action for Youth (WAY).

-Leading a new Trust to protect our Tudor history
+Founded a Trust to protect our Tudor history

 James has led efforts to restore a listed Tudor Tithe Barn Trust.
 It is the only one in the UK with the original floor in place.
 Pictured right: Celebrating securing charity status with some of the Tithe Barn team.